 Concerned that your teen is smoking, vaping or might start soon?
 Come see us.

-If you’re worried that your child is smoking, either tobacco cigarettes or e-cigarettes, or might start smoking, please come in and see one of our Westchester Health pediatricians.
+If you’re worried that your child is smoking, either tobacco cigarettes or e-cigarettes, or might start smoking, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
 Together, we’ll talk it out with you and your child, and together figure out the best way forward.
 If needed, we’ll also help your child find the right support network to stop smoking.
-Whenever, wherever you need us, we’re here for you.
+Whenever, wherever you need us, we’re here for you

 To read Dr. Adler’s blog in full, click here.